jlparkI/xGPR/docs/advanced/auxiliary_tutorial.rst

 Now you can cluster ``my_feature_rep`` -- it's just a random features representation of your input -- or do PCA.

+``num_features`` here is the last dimension of the inputs you will supply.
+If your input is fixed vectors, then this should be dim1 of the fixed vector input.
+If by contrast you are using a sequence / graph kernel, this should be the number of features per graph element / sequence element.

 Note some important things here.
 First, the ``KernelFGen`` is like an xGPRegression model that doesn't do hyperparameter tuning and is fitted